-6. The Strigiphilus garylarsoni has been written about on mental_floss before, but I didn't feel right about leaving it out.
-It's a type of lice only found on owls, so I'm not sure I would be particularly honored by the name.
-But Gary Larson sure was.
+6. The Strigiphilus garylarsoni is a type of lice only found on owls, so not everyone would be particularly honored by the name—but Gary Larson sure was.
 The scientist who named the louse wrote to Larson and said he deserved to have a scavenging insect named after him because of his comedic contributions to science, biology and etymology.
 Larson responded by writing this in The Prehistory of the Far Side: "I considered this an extreme honor.
 Besides, I knew no one was going to write and ask to name a new species of swan after me.
 You have to grab these opportunities when they come along."

 9. Cirolana mercuryi, a species of crustacean, was named after Freddie Mercury.
 Why?
-Because the little isopod makes its home in the coral reefs off of Bawe Island, Zanzibar.
-As one of Zanzibar's most famous residents, the scientists thought it would be nice to honor Mercury.
-Aw, I was hoping it was because the little dude had a three-octave range.
+Not because the because the little guy has a three-octave range, unfortunately, but because the isopod makes its home in the coral reefs off of Bawe Island, Zanzibar.
+Since Mercury is one of Zanzibar's most famous residents, the scientists thought it would be nice to honor him.

 10. Struszia mccartneyi means that Paul already has a species named after him.
 This one is a trilobite discovered in 1993.
 And lest you think that other aging rockers have been left out of the joke, don't worry—Mick Jagger, Johnny Rotten, Paul Simon, Art Garfunkel, Ringo Starr and all of the Ramones also have trilobites named after them, and so does John Lennon.